 The following chart shows more clearly the differences between the two datasets:

-What To Make Of All This?
+What To Make Of These Results?

 I believe we can make at least a couple of conclusions from this analysis.